A. GENERAL INFORMATION

 (5) To prevent unauthorised access by third parties to your personal data, especially financial data, the order process is encrypted using TLS technology.

 (1) With your consent, you can subscribe to our newsletter, which we use to inform you about our latest news, expert tips and exclusive offers related to our range of products.

 (2) We use a so-called “double opt-in” procedure for registration for our newsletter.
 This means that after you register, we will send to you an email to the email address provided in which we ask you to confirm that you want the newsletter to be sent to you.
 Furthermore, we store your IP-addresses and the time of registration and confirmation.
 The purpose of the procedure is to verify your registration and, if necessary, to clarify any possible misuse of your personal data.

-(3) Your email address alone is mandatory for receiving the newsletter.
+(4) Your email address alone is mandatory for receiving the newsletter.
 The disclosure of further information not marked as mandatory is made on a voluntary basis; this data will be used to contact you personally.
 After you have confirmed your registration we store your email address for sending the newsletter.
-The legal basis is provided by Article 6 Para.
-1 Sentence 1 Lit. a GDPR.
+The legal basis is Art.
+6 Para.
+1 lit. a GDPR.

 (1) Scope of processing

 To the extent that you have given your consent, Google Analytics, a web analytics service by Google LLC, will be utilised on this website.
 The responsible service provider in the EU is Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland (“Google”).
 Google Analytics uses so-called "cookies", which are text files that are saved on your computer and that allow an analysis of your use of the website.
 The information collected by the cookie regarding your use of this website will usually be transmitted to and stored on a Google server in the USA.